Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 !!! warning "Testing and developing in the right environment"

+    **Containers**
+    For the workshop, we have pre-pulled containers and use them from the cache.
+In real-world scenarios, pulling containers may take time.
+Consideration to whether your HPC system allows internet access from compute nodes is also important.

+    **Running the Nextflow head job**
-    For the workshop, we have pre-pulled containers and use them from the cache, and as data is small and the workflow runs quickly, we will be running them on login nodes.
+    As our test data is small and the workflow runs quickly, we will be running the Nextflow `run` command directly on the login nodes.
+On HPC, this is neither permitted nor feasible for real data analyses, as HPC login nodes typically kill long-running commands.

     We recommend using **interactive jobs** for testing and debugging workflows directly on compute nodes instead of the login nodes.
-Alternatively, if you want to schedule your Nextflow head job, ensure that your `run.sh` script includes the appropriate scheduler options.
+This has the added benefit of testing in the same hardware environment as the final workflow will run.

+    Some HPCs have dedicated workflow queues/partitions to which the Nextflow head job can be submitted.
+These nodes are set up to support long-running jobs with low resource requirements, as workflow processes that require higher resources are each submitted to different queues/partitions based on the resources specified within the custom infrastructure config.

     See the recommendations on running the head job for [Gadi](https://opus.nci.org.au/spaces/Help/pages/241926895/Persistent+Sessions) and [Setonix](https://pawsey.atlassian.net/wiki/spaces/US/pages/286097469/How+to+Run+Workflows+on+the+Workflow+Nodes).